It may well be doubted whether human ingenuity can construct an enigma of this kind which human ingenuity, if properly

 The next step in the decryption required converting these four note totals into corresponding letters from the alphabet (1 = A, 2 = B, 3 = C, etc.).
 The results of this elementary Letter Number conversion are displayed in Table 1.
-The plaintext solution is LOQX, a phonetic version of locks.
-Elgar employed trick spellings in his correspondence, so such a peculiar spelling is not unprecedented.
+The plaintext solution is “LOQX,” a phonetic version of locks.
+Elgar employed phonetic spellings in his correspondence, so such a peculiar spelling is not unprecedented.

 Lo is a common biblical term meaning to look, see or behold.
 It is often associated with behold as in the phrase “lo and behold.”
 The initials for Elgar's secret friend (Jesus Christ) are “J. C.” These letters are covertly formed by the Roman numerals of his variation (XIII).
 “XC” represents ten, and J is the tenth letter of the alphabet.
 “III” stands for three, and C is the third letter.
 Consequently, “LOJC” may reasonably be interpreted as “Behold Jesus Christ.”

 Since the word psalm is in the singular case, this cipher singles out only one of those chapters.
 The question remains, which one?
 The number of characters in this cryptogram is 46, a sum that implicates Psalm 46, a chapter known as Luther's Psalm because it inspired his most renowned hymn.
 That same number is suggested by the A and B sections of the Enigma Theme.
 The Ternary ABA Structure of the Enigma Theme conveniently encodes the precise number.
 The opening A Section in G minor is 6 measures followed by the contrasting B section in G major which is 4 measures.
 Pairing these two numbers together creates the natural number 46.
 It is truly stunning that Martin Luther drew the title and inspiration for his most epic hymn, Ein feste Burg, from Psalm 46.
 The Performance Directions Anagram Cipher accurately identifies the book from the Old Testament (Psalms), and the number of measures in the A and B sections of the Ternary structure pinpoint the precise chapter (46).
-The biblical source of the melodic solution is intimated by Elgar’s use of Old Testament names for Variations VI (Ysobel) and IX (Nimrod).
+The biblical source of the melodic solution is further intimated by Elgar’s use of Old Testament names for Variations VI (Ysobel) and IX (Nimrod).